 Planning a Vancouver itinerary doesn’t have to be hard.
 So we’ve come up with the ultimate guide on how to spend 4 days in Vancouver to ease the burden.

 The awesome attractions and nifty nature packaged here on Canada’s West Coast can be done in a way that makes it easy on the odometer – and soft on the savings account.

-I was born and raised here and if I were a tourist this is how I’d do it.
+I was born and raised here, and this is how I’d do it if I were a tourist.

-Day one of our Vancouver 4 day itinerary is all about discovering the city’s origins.
+Day one in our guide on how to spend 4 days in Vancouver is all about discovering the city’s origins.

-By sundown you’ll be an expert on its pre-colonial aboriginal history and live British Columbia’s growth from backwater logging spot to a place fit to host the 2010 Olympics.
+By sundown, you’ll be an expert on its pre-colonial aboriginal history and live British Columbia’s growth from a backwater logging spot to a place fit to host the 2010 Olympics.

 And all of this visiting Vancouver will be done with delicious food and a few drinks thrown in.